-When do I have the right to ask for an appeal?
+When do I have the right to ask for an internal health plan appeal?

-You can ask for an appeal within 60 days of the date of Superior's Notice of Adverse Benefit Determination (denial) letter.
+You can ask for an internal health plan appeal within 60 Days from the date of Superior's Notice of Adverse Benefit Determination letter.

-Can someone from Superior help me file an appeal?
+Can someone from Superior help me file an internal health plan appeal?

-You, your doctor, your Medical Consenter, lawyer or another Legal Authorized Representative can request an appeal of an Adverse Benefit Determination.
+You, your doctor, your Medical Consenter, lawyer or another Legally Authorized Representative can request an appeal of an Adverse Benefit Determination.
 A Superior Member Advocate can help you with any questions you have about filing an appeal.
 Just call Member Services at 1-866-912-6283.
 Interpreter services are provided free of charge.
 Please call Member Services at 1-866-912-6283 (TTY 1-800-735-2989) for assistance.